 For more information on things to do in Salt Lake City or Salt Lake City attractions, simply call our concierge at 801-258-6703.

 Utah is famous for its snow, but its sports offerings extend much farther than the slopes.
 Energy Solutions Arena is home to Utah's NBA team, the Utah Jazz.
-Originally from New Orleans, this once unknown team has become a force to be reckoned with in the NBA.
 These days, the Jazz regularly sell out the 20,000-seat arena, although a few last-minute tickets can almost always be found.

 Lazy summer afternoons take on a different aspect when viewed from the stands of a Salt Lake Bees game.
 Utah's professional baseball team is as competitive as they come, and finished 2007 as division champs.
 The Bees have sent more than 10 players to the big leagues, so there's always the chance of getting an early look at a future Major League MVP.
 Their stadium features one of the best mountain views in minor league baseball, and feature fireworks displays after home games.